joyboseroy/darshana-graph/README.md

 ### What we could not yet test

+## What we could not yet test

 Jainism's two major sub-traditions, Digambara and Shvetambara, are not separately distinguishable in the current corpus: the Tattvartha Sutra is tagged only under Pujyapada's Digambara commentary, with no Shvetambara commentator currently represented in the tagged data, even though Shvetambara acceptance of the text is mentioned in the dataset's documentation.

 A within-Advaita stylistic comparison (Shankara versus the corpus's other four nominally Advaita commentators: Sridhara, Anandagiri, Nilakantha, Dhanpati) is also not currently possible at the embedding level, since only Shankara's passages carry a populated `school` field in the tagged commentary data; the others are present in the corpus but not yet attributable to a specific school in a way the analysis scripts can use.

+A third, more severe gap is documented separately above: the extracted graph has zero specific school attribution anywhere for Buddhist material (see "Buddhism stands apart..." and the Known Limitations section), which is a stronger version of the general-attribution problem rather than a parallel case to the two gaps above.

 ## Future work